jeremylt/LFAToolkit.jl/docs/src/background.md

 \end{bmatrix}
 ```

-maps the two equivalent basis nodes to the same Fourier mode.
+maps the two equivalent solution nodes to the same Fourier mode.

 This same computation of the symbol matrix extends to more complex PDE with multiple components and in higher dimensions.

 Multiple components are supported by extending the ``p \times p`` system of Toeplitz operators given above to a ``ncomp \cdot p \times ncomp \cdot p`` system of operators.

 Tensor products are used to extend this analysis into higher dimensions.
-The basis evaluation operators in higher dimensions are given by tensor products
+The basis evaluation operators in higher dimensions are given by

 ```math
 B_{interp2d} = B_{interp} \otimes B_{interp}\\